List of Shotokan organizations: Shotokan

-During this questioning, I understood one thing.
-Until that moment I had practised karate with a fundamental illusion, I had confused hardness with strength and I made every effort to harden my body thinking that I would obtain more strength when hardening the body is equivalent to stopping the movement.
+“During this questioning, I understood one thing.
+Until that moment I had practiced karate with a fundamental illusion, I had confused hardness with strength and I made every effort to harden my body thinking that I would obtain more strength when hardening the body is equivalent to stopping the movement.
 This is a fundamental defect.
-I had then to start massaging and lightening the body I had struggled so many years to harden.
+I had then started massaging and lightening the body I had struggled so many years to harden.”
+Egami began experimenting with a more relaxed technique.

-Egami began experimenting with a more relaxed technique, gained through excessive practice when the body lacked sufficient strength to hold on the rigidity of overly muscular and "stiff" technical execution.

-Following the Master's death in 1957 (26 April Showa 32 (1957)), a rift developed among Funakoshi's students, chiefly, as there was an insistence that certain elements (the JKA) control the funeral arrangements, disregarding Funakoshi's family's wishes.
-The Shotokai ("Shoto's society") and the JKA became separate factions after the conduct demonstrated at the funeral of master Funakoshi.
-Again, chiefly because constituent Universities (of the JKA - namely Takushoku, Kao and Hosei Universities) removed their University karate Club flags from the coffin of Master Funakoshi at 7.00 pm the evening before the funeral - and did not attend the following day for the funeral.
-Genshin Hironishi, former head of the Shotokai writes about these events on page 23 of Tsui So Roku: Egami.
-To this day, the Shotokai continues the Soto-zen inspired practised of Master Funakoshi.
-Particularly, tournament competition was frowned upon prior to Master Funakoshi's passing, as it was an affront to the inherent humility and the "inward-looking" focus in Master Funakoshi's practice.
+Following the Master's death in 1957 (26 April Showa 32, 1957), a rift developed among Funakoshi's students.
+The Shotokai ("Shoto's society") and the JKA became separate factions.
+To this day, the Shotokai continues the Soto-zen inspired practiced of Master Funakoshi.
+Particularly, tournament competition was frowned upon before Master Funakoshi's passing, as it was an affront to the inherent humility and the "inward-looking" focus in Master Funakoshi's practice.
 The acclaim and recognition sought and awarded in competition directly affronts this notion.
 Other practices of the now-separated JKA, who were essentially all junior to the Shotokai members they separated from, included the practice of grading beyond the original "five dan" structure, to ten dan gradings.
-It is of historical significance that Egami Shigeru, as Master Funakoshi's chosen technical director, never attained more than a 4th Dan.